Call Today 253-265-7515

 Going through a family law dispute under any circumstances can be a frustrating, anxiety-inducing, and generally challenging experience.
 Given that family law cases often involve significant emotional investment, these issues can feel nearly impossible to manage, much less resolve.
 Mediation is often beneficial to parties experiencing this conflict.

-Amanda J. Cook is a family law mediator who assists to resolve disputes among spouses, former spouses and parents located in Gig Harbor and the broader Pierce and Kitsap County region.
+Amanda J. Cook is a family law attorney who assists in resolving disputes among spouses, former spouses, and parents located in Gig Harbor and the broader Pierce and Kitsap County region.

 What is Mediation in a Gig Harbor Family Law Case?